Nextiva / Blog / VoIP

 How much does a PABX system cost?

 Costs can vary widely depending on the size and features of the PABX system.
 Small systems for a few dozen employees may cost a couple thousand dollars.
-Larger corporate systems supporting thousands of users and advanced features like call routing and IVR can cost more.
+Larger corporate systems support thousands of users; advanced features like call routing and AI-powered IVR systems can cost more.
 Talk to your VoIP provider for more details.

 How easy is it to set up and manage a PABX system, and do I need IT expertise?

-While no deep technical skills are required thanks to the simplification of cloud platforms, some IT expertise or vendor support is still recommended to handle setup, maintenance and getting the most out of a new phone system.
-Cloud-based VoIP systems like Nextiva are designed to make setup very straightforward for most businesses.
-The core phone system is hosted remotely by the vendor, so no on-site hardware installation is needed.
+Thanks to the simplification of cloud platforms, no deep technical skills are required.
+However, some IT expertise or vendor support is still recommended to handle setup, maintenance, and getting the most out of a new phone system.
+Cloud-hosted VoIP systems like Nextiva are designed to simplify setup for most businesses.
+The vendor hosts the core phone system remotely, so no on-site hardware installation is needed.
 We have admin dashboards and guides to walk you through configuration.

 Can PABX systems integrate with other business tools?

 Many PABX systems offer integrations with CRM, calendar, and other business tools for improved collaboration and efficiency.
 Leading hosted PABX solutions like Nextiva include common app integrations and open APIs to build connections.
-This means your phone system data can sync with tools your team may already be using day-to-day for sales, support, and operations.
+This means your phone system data can sync with tools your team may already use daily for sales, support, and operations.

 Are PABX systems secure and reliable?